alinrzv/simple-phpsec-firewall/README.md

 ```

 #### Step 3: Test the Firewall
-Simulate an attack to ensure it’s working by attempting to access a sensitive file:
+Simulate an attack to ensure itâ€™s working by attempting to access a sensitive file:
 ```sh
 http://yoursite.com/wp-config.php
 ```